nhcooper123/pcm-darkside/README.md

 # The “Dark Side” of Phylogenetic Comparative Methods
+[Natalie Cooper](https://http://nhcooper123.github.io/), Gavin H. Thomas and Richard G. FitzJohn.

 ![darkside logo](https://github.com/richfitz/pcm-darkside/raw/master/dark_side_of_pcm.png)

-Code, figures, etc for our symposium talk and associated paper.
+This repository contains all the code, data, figures etc. used in the symposium talk and associated paper.
+There isn't a great deal though as this is mostly an opinion piece.
+###### Manuscript in prep.

-Compile the paper:
+To compile the paper:

 ```
 make -C Manuscript